Speed Up MATLAB with Multicore Computers

 Run a MATLAB Desktop in Public and Private Clouds

-Speed up analysis and simulations by taking advantage of multiple on-demand, high-performance CPU and GPU machines.
+Speed up analysis and simulations by taking advantage of on-demand, high-performance CPU and GPU machines available in the cloud.
 Run MATLAB and Simulink directly on virtual machines in the Amazon Web Services® (AWS) environment or in Microsoft Azure®.